Pentecost—Why the church should celebrate

 1) Scripture repeatedly uses fire to represent God’s presence.
 For further study, read: Gen. 15:17; Ex.
 3:2–6; 13:21–22; 19:18; 40:38.

 1) Pentecost Preaching.
-(By Gebhard Fugel [Public domain]/Wikimedia/Enhancement, MKM Portfolios)
+(Image used for illustrative purposes) (By Gebhard Fugel/[Public domain]/Wikimedia/Enhancement, MKM Portfolios)

-2) Wind, tongues of fire and the dove symbolically represent the Holy Spirit at Pentecost.
-(Photo courtesy, Pixabay [Public domain]/Enhancement: MKM Portfolios)
+2) Wind, tongues of fire and the dove symbolically represent Pentecost following the resurrection of Jesus Christ.
+(Image used for illustrative purposes) (Photo credit: Pixabay/Enhancement, MKM Portfolios)

 Copyright © 2016 Charles E. McCracken, devotional comments only.
 Repost/Reprint with permission from the author.
 Scripture taken from the New King James Version®.
 Copyright © 1982 by Thomas Nelson.
 Used by permission.
 All rights reserved.